OObadare/WikiWalk/README.md

 # WikiWalk

 ### Overview
-A data visualization project that lets you “crawl” through Wikipedia by clicking on links that appear in bubbles.
+A data visualization project that lets you “crawl” through Wikipedia by clicking on links that appear in bubbles and branch out to more bubbles.
+This would make a web of articles as the user clicks the bubbles, allowing them to see how interconnected Wikipedia is.

 ### MVPs
 * User should be able to query Wikipedia for a starting point.